 Regulation 47 bis

 Environmental Impact Assessment

-1. An applicant or Contractor shall carry out an Environmental Impact Assessment .
+1. An applicant or Contractor shall carry out an Environmental Impact Assessment of proposed Exploitation in accordance with the Rules of the Authority.

-2. The purpose of an Environmental Impact Assessmentunder this regulationshall be to predict environmental impacts anticipated from the proposed activities, to enable the Authority to assess the potential adverse Environmental Effects, with the aim to:
+2. The purpose of an Environmental Impact Assessment shall be to predict environmental impacts anticipated from the proposed activities, to enable the Authority to assess the potential adverse Environmental Effects, with the aim to:

 (a) Ensure effective protection for the marine environment from harmful effects which may arise from such proposed activities,